Library Company of Philadelphia

 The Library Company of Philadelphia (LCP) is a non-profit organization located on Locust Street in Center City, Philadelphia.
 Founded as a library in 1731 by Benjamin Franklin, the Library Company of Philadelphia has accumulated one of the most significant collections of historically valuable manuscripts and printed material in the United States.
+On December 2, 2025, a majority of the Library Company shareholders voted to pursue an affiliation with Temple University.
+This affiliation was approved by Temple.

 The current collection size is approximately 500,000 books and 70,000 other items, including 2,150 items that once belonged to Franklin, major collections of 17th-century and Revolution-era pamphlets and ephemera, maps, and whole libraries assembled in the 18th and 19th centuries.
 The collection also includes first editions of Moby-Dick and Leaves of Grass.